-You could target food-related commodity futures or a food industry index or even companies involved with specific foods or beverages, but commodities can be a bit difficult to trade for beginner investors, index baskets are not the easiest trades to fill, and targeting equities to gain the right exposure can be taxing.
+You could target food-related commodity futures or a food industry index or even companies involved with specific foods or beverages.
+Even with livestock ETFs, you are not only targeting meat products but non-food products like leather gloves.
+But commodities can be a bit difficult to trade for beginner investors, index baskets are not the easiest trades to fill, and targeting equities to gain the right exposure can be taxing.

 Enter food ETFs – instant exposure to the food sector with one trade.
 Each fund is a mini-portfolio targeting your food investing goals.
 Whether the entire industry or one certain type of food, like corn.
 And not only are ETFs simple transactions, but they come with many advantages as well, especially the tax benefits.
 And in some cases, ETFs can save you money on commissions and fees.

 So if this all sounds like a good plan to you, here are some exchange traded funds and notes that target the food industry and some sub-sectors as well…

 Broad Food Industry ETFs

 - FUD - UBS E-TRACS CMCI Food Total Return ETN